YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 * **-direct**: Invokes YottaDB in direct mode where you can enter M commands interactively.

-* **<list of M source files>**: Invokes YottaDB in compiler mode, invoke YottaDB by entering a list of file names to compile as a argument.
-YottaDB then compiles the specified programs into .o files.
-UNIX shell globbing to resolve wild-cards (* and ?) in names.
+* **<list of M source files>**: Invokes YottaDB in compiler mode, invoke YottaDB by entering a list of file names to compile as an argument.
+YottaDB then compiles the specified programs into .o files, UNIX shell globbing to resolve wild-cards (* and ?) in names.

 * **-run ^routine_name**: -r invokes YottaDB in auto-start mode.
 The second argument is taken to be an M entryref, and that routine is automatically executed, bypassing direct mode.
 Depending on your shell, you may need to put the entryref in quotes.

 When executing M programs, YottaDB incrementally links any called programs.
 For example, the command YDB> do ^TEST links the object file TEST.o and executes it; if the TEST.m program calls other M routines, those are automatically compiled and linked.

 .. note::
    When possible, YottaDB verifies that MUMPS, MUPIP, DSE and LKE reside in $ydb_dist.
-If the path to the executable and the path to $ydb_dist do not match each executable issues an error.
+If the path to the executable and the path to $ydb_dist do not match, each executable issues an error.
 In cases where the executable path could not be determined, each executable defers issuing an error until it is required.

 --------------------------------------------------
  Configuring huge pages for YottaDB on Linux